henryossinger/Connecting-On-premise-DC-to-Entra/README.md

 <h2>Topology Update</h2>

 Below is a picture of our environments current topology, I plan to add these at the end of each Repository to track the growth over time.
-Hope you enjoyed!

 <img src="https://imgur.com/zhBFu5z.png" height="50%" width="50%" alt="Current Topology"/>